Steinerkadabra/MESAPC/README.md

  ## MESAPC - Modules for Experiments in Astrophysics Python Controller

 This is a library to calculate a grid (or multiple grids) of [MESA](http://mesa.sourceforge.net/) models in an easy way using a Python implementation.
 It is easy to use as standalone routine using a FORTRAN namelist input file as well as part of an extended code.
+Currently MESAPC does not work with latest MESA release (15140) but should work with recent ones before that.

 # Getting Started